rDr4g0n/minesweeper/README.md

 * The goal is to reveal or flag all squares without revealing a mine.

-## Potential Features

-* win scenario design
-* lose scenario design
-* board size control
-* game timer

 ## TODO

 * create Game component to encapsulate logic
-* use react more
+* do more things the react way
-* setup prettier to ensure correct code style
+* ensure all files match the code style
+* design/layout
+    * new game control
+    * board size control
+    * game timer, mine count
+    * win scenario
+    * lose scenario